The New Mutants (film): Disney acquisition

 Reshoots for the film were slated to begin by the end of September 2018, with Kinberg stating: "audiences really embraced the notion of a superhero movie or a comic book movie that was, in its core, a horror film".
 Following the acquisition of Fox by Disney in March 2019, it was revealed that the additional photography had still not taken place, nor were they "planned so far".
 The work was dependent on Boone's involvement, and decisions being made to instead release the film on one of the streaming services owned by The Walt Disney Company.
 A month later at CinemaCon 2019, Disney confirmed that the film will be released, but indicated that its release date could be adjusted to better fit within Disney's existing schedule.
 A month after that, the studio pushed the film's release back to April 3, 2020, and the reshoots were set to take place later in 2019.
 Kinberg explained that they had take time to reschedule because the creative team was still deciding what portions of the film to reshoot due to the difficulty of reuniting the cast given their busy schedules.

 In August 2019, Disney was reported to be unimpressed with the original cut of The New Mutants, believing it had "limited box office potential".
-Additional work was completed since Disney acquired it to align the film with Boone's original vision, and test screenings with these changes had been positive.
+Additional work was completed, after Disney acquired it, to align the film with Boone's original vision, and test screenings with these changes had been positive.
 In addition to making the film more horror-tinged, these changes also included removing overt connections to the X-Men films.
 However, the film as released does make reference to the previous entries, with the inclusion of the Essex Corporation connecting the film to the post-credits scene of Apocalypse and to Logan.
 By December of the same year it was confirmed that work on the film had been taking place, while marketing had been adjusted to align with the style of Marvel Studios.
 Boone stated that the latest version of the film followed his original vision.
-In January 2020, Disney's official fan club website D23 described the film as a "new addition to the Marvel Cinematic Universe", a statement that was quickly picked up by fans and reporters.
+In January 2020, Disney's official fan club website D23 described the film as a "new addition to the Marvel Cinematic Universe (MCU)", a statement that was quickly picked up by fans and reporters.
 Soon after, all mentions of the film were removed from the website, while Disney identified this as an error and stated that the film would not be part of the MCU.